What are the other Names for this Condition? (Also known as/Synonyms)

 - Hemolytic anemia (destruction of red blood cells)

-- Splenomegaly (spleen enlargement)
+- Splenomegaly (spleen enlargement) seen in the case of advanced liver disease

 How is Porphyria Cutanea Tarda Diagnosed?